rayyan35p/tp/docs/DeveloperGuide.md

 <img src="images/ParserClasses.png" width="600"/>

 How the parsing works:
-* When called upon to parse a user command, the `TaskHubParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `TaskHubParser` returns back as a `Command` object.
+* When called upon to parse a user command, the `TaskHubParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddEmployeeCommand`) which the `TaskHubParser` returns back as a `Command` object.
-* All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.
+* All `XYZCommandParser` classes (e.g., `AddEmployeeCommandParser`, `DeleteEmployeeCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.

 ### Model component
 **API** : [`Model.java`](https://github.com/AY2324S1-CS2103T-T08-3/tp/blob/master/src/main/java/seedu/address/model/Model.java)